ayesha189/24-Tiles-Console-based-Game/README.md

   </tr>
 </table>
 ---

 ## 📝 License

-Educational university course project — free to use and modify for learning purposes.
+Educational university project — free to use and modify for learning purposes.

 ---

 ## 📧 Contact